Why you’re seeing so much neon in this year’s Olympic Games

 It was just two months after the Rio Olympic Games that Nike’s chief design officer John Hoke and his team got to work.
 They had less than four years to figure out a plan for Tokyo 2020.
 It would be Hoke’s 8th Olympic Games working at Nike, so he knew how important the biggest global sports competition was to the biggest global shoe brand.

 The vision his team assembled didn’t disappoint.
 In February 2020, Nike launched its Olympic statement: The Space Hippie line, a radical, rough, and unpolished shoe collection that was pieced together from cutting-room floor scraps and old, ground-up sneakers.
-Nike, known for blinding colorways (remember the 2012 Volt-colored shoes donned by Usain Bolt and the women’s gymnastics team?), released the Space Hippie in “lint” color to save on dye.
+Nike, known for blinding colorways (remember the 2012 Volt-colored shoes donned by the women’s gymnastics team?), released the Space Hippie in “lint” color to save on dye.
 White track suits, cut with highly efficient patterns, to save on waste, were going to complement the Space Hippies on the podium.

 Nike dubbed the restrained look “rawthentic.”
 Space Hippies sold out of their first run.
 And then?